attiolli/k3s-cluster/README.md

 ## Structure ##

-The Git repository contains the following directories under cluster.
+The Git repository contains the following directories under cluster:

 * Flux directory is the entrypoint to Flux
 * Config directory is for cluster config files